 To be considered a luxury vehicle, there are two things every automaker has to do: high-quality craftsmanship must be evident throughout all components of the car—including interior design, exterior paint jobs, dashboard materials, and general build quality—and they must have satisfied their customers in every previous model year.

-For example, when Tesla started making their Model S electric car in 2012, it wasn’t considered by some automotive critics as luxury right away.
+For example, when Tesla started making its Model S electric car in 2012, it wasn’t considered by some automotive critics as a luxury right away.

 8 Reasons Are Luxury Cars a Good Investment

-If you decide to go ahead with buying a luxury car, take comfort in knowing that they will hold their value better than lower-end cars.
+If you decide to go ahead with buying a luxury car, take comfort in knowing that it will hold its value better than lower-end cars.

 If you want your luxury vehicle to retain its value, it’s best to buy used so that you aren’t paying for all of those new car bells and whistles.

 A study from TrueCar found that over time, most brands depreciate about 15% by year five when compared to what they were worth when new.